ibm-cloud-docs/vpc/lb-overview.md

 ## Types of application load balancers
 {: #types-load-balancer}

 As discussed in the [Load balancers for VPC overview](/docs/vpc?topic=vpc-nlb-vs-elb&interface=ui), you can create a public or private ALB.

-Table 1 shows a comparison of public versus private features.
+This table shows a comparison of public versus private features.

 | Feature | Public load balancer | Private load balancer |
 |--------|-------|-------|